Killing of Freddie Gray: Lt. Brian W. Rice

-Rice was the officer who initially made eye contact with Gray while on a bicycle patrol.
+Rice was the officer who first made eye contact with Gray during a bicycle patrol.
 He was charged with involuntary manslaughter; two counts of second-degree assault; manslaughter by vehicle (gross negligence); two counts of misconduct in office; and false imprisonment.
-He posted a 350,000 bail.
+He posted a $350,000 bail.
 The false imprisonment charges were dropped by the grand jury, which added an indictment of reckless endangerment.
 Judge Williams dropped one of the assault charges after the prosecution rested, ruling there was not enough evidence to prove second-degree assault.
 Rice's trial began July 7, 2016.
 He was found not guilty on all counts by Judge Barry Williams on July 18, 2016.

 Sgt.
 Alicia D. White

 White was accused of not calling for medical assistance when she encountered Gray, "despite the fact she was advised that he needed a medic".
 She was charged with involuntary manslaughter; second-degree assault; and misconduct.
-She posted a 350,000 bail.
+She posted a $350,000 bail.
 The grand jury indicted White on all charges and added an indictment of reckless endangerment.
 White's trial date was originally set for October 13, 2016.
 On July 27, 2016, all charges against her were dropped.

-In February 2024, Baltimore Police officer Alicia White was promoted to the rank of Captain, assigned to oversee the Baltimore Police Public Integrity Bureau (PIB), the department responsible for investigating allegations of wrongdoing by police officers and civilian employees.
+In February 2024, she was promoted to the rank of Captain, assigned to oversee the Baltimore Police Public Integrity Bureau (PIB), the department responsible for investigating allegations of wrongdoing by police officers and civilian employees.